Persistent currents and quantised vortices in a polariton superfluid: Polariton superfluid phases out of equilibrium

 A different scenario characterises coherent resonant injection of parametrically pumped polariton condensates, which have been recently shown to exhibit a new form of non-equilibrium superfluid behaviour~\cite{amo2009,amo2009_b}.
 In the optical parametric oscillator (OPO) regime~\cite{stevenson00}, bosonic final state stimulation causes polariton pairs to coherently scatter from the pump state to the signal and idler states, which, at threshold, have a state occupancy of order one.
 The properties of the quantum fluids generated by OPO at idler and signal have been recently tested via a triggered optical parametric oscillator (TOPO) configuration~\cite{amo2009}.
 An additional weak pulsed probe laser beam has been used to create a traveling, long-living, coherent polaritons signal, continuously fed by the OPO.
-The traveling signal has been shown to display superfluid behaviour through linear dispersion and frictionless flow.
-However, generating long-lived quantised vortices and the possibility of metastable persistent flow in this configuration still remain missing in the superfluid `checklist'~\cite{keeling2009}.
+The traveling signal has been shown to display superfluid behaviour through frictionless flow.
+However, long-lived quantised vortices and metastable persistent flow, i.e., another possible steady state of the condensate, still remained missing in the superfluid `checklist'~\cite{keeling2009}.
+In this work, we fill-in this gap and we also address the case of higher winding numbers, unravelling a rich dynamics of vortices in polariton condensates.
+For this purpose, we use a technique already applied in non-linear and quantum optics, cold atoms and biophysics~\cite{molina}: excitation by a light field carrying orbital angular momentum (OAM).
+Transfer of light OAM has been demonstrated in parametric processes in non-linear materials~\cite{dholakia,martinelli} and has been used to generate atomic vortex states in Bose-Einstein condensates~\cite{andersen06,ryu}.